Invertible objects in Franke's comodule categories: Landweber exact Hopf algebroids and the moduli stack of formal groups

 where $\mathbb{G}_n \coloneqq \mathbb{S}_n \rtimes \Gal(\bbF_{p^n}/\bbF_{p})$ is the (extended) Morava stabilizer group, and $\mathbb{S}_n \coloneqq \Aut(H_n)$, for $H_n$ the Honda formal group of height $n$ over $\mathbb{F}_{p^n}$.
 The action of $\mathbb{G}_n$ on $(E_n)_*/I_n \cong \mathbb{F}_{p^n}[u^{\pm 1}]$ is described as follows: the Galois group acts in the usual way on $\mathbb{F}_{p^n}$, and $\mathbb{S}_n$ acts on $u$ by $s \cdot u = p(s)u$ where $p(s)$ takes the leading coefficient of $s \in \mathbb{S}_n$, which is necessarily an element of $\mathbb{F}_{p^n}^{\times}$. \end{Exa}

-In both examples above, the base ring is even-periodic in the following sense. \begin{Def} Let $R$ be a graded ring, then $R$ is said to be even-periodic if the following hold: \begin{itemize} \item The groups $R_i$ vanish when $i$ is odd. \item The map $R_2 \otimes_{R_0} R_{-2} \to R_0$ is an isomorphism. \end{itemize} \end{Def} \begin{Rem} If particular, we see that $L \coloneqq R_2$ is an invertible $R$-module, and $R_{2n} \cong L^{\otimes n}$ for all $n$. \end{Rem} \begin{Rem} Let $0 \le h \le n < \infty$, and let $BP_*/I_h \to R \ne 0$ be Landweber exact of height $n$ for $R$ even periodic.
+In both examples above, the base ring is even-periodic in the following sense. \begin{Def} Let $R$ be a graded ring, then $R$ is said to be even-periodic if it is of the form $R_0[u^{\pm 1}]$ where $u$ is an element of degree 2. \end{Def} \begin{Rem} If particular, we see that $L \coloneqq R_2$ is an invertible $R$-module, and $R_{2n} \cong L^{\otimes n}$ for all $n$. \end{Rem} \begin{Rem} Let $0 \le h \le n < \infty$, and let $BP_*/I_h \to R \ne 0$ be Landweber exact of height $n$ for $R$ even periodic.
 Let $(R,\Gamma) \coloneqq (R, R\otimes_{BP_*}BP_*BP \otimes_{BP_*}R)$ be the associated flat Hopf algebroid, and $(R_0,\Gamma_0)$ the corresponding Hopf algebroid using degree 0 elements.
 Even-periodicity implies that there is an equivalence between $\Gamma_0$-comodules and even graded $\Gamma$-comodules, see \cite[Remark 3.14]{goerss_quasi-coherent_2008}.
 Along with \Cref{thm:naumann}, we see that

 \end{Rem} \begin{Def} Let $0 \le h \le n < \infty$, and let $BP_*/I_h \to R \ne 0$ be Landweber exact of height $n$ with $R$ even-periodic.
 Let $(R,\Gamma) \coloneqq (R, R\otimes_{BP_*}BP_*BP \otimes_{BP_*}R)$ be the associated flat Hopf algebroid, and set $L \coloneqq R_2$.
 The category of quasi-periodic $R_0R$-comodules $\dcat^{per}(\Comod_{R_0R})$ is